Quickly set up a professional & affordable home recording studio now.

 Acoustic treatment minimum specs: a non-reflective room.

 - Don’t record in a room with laminate or tiled flooring.
-Carpet is best!
+The carpet is best!

 - Don’t put the microphone near bare walls.
 If the room is small, stand facing the window with the curtains drawn.

-- Keep a consistent distance from the microphone, and follow good microphone technique.
+- Keep a consistent distance from the microphone, and follow good microphone techniques.
 Moving around will introduce lots of constantly changing reverberance, which is impossible to remove

 - Tweak your set-up and position constantly.
-Record something, listen to it, then shift things until it sounds natural, but not extremely reverberant.
+Record something, listen to it, then shift things until it sounds natural but not highly reverberant.

 Audio editing software minimum specs: able to record at least 44.1kHz 16bit wav files.
 Works with your operating system.